autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Slashing priority is simply:

 - [self-bonded](/glossary/#self-bonded) stake is slashed as first priority until exhausted.
-If the validator has unbonding stake, then the unbonding stake is slashed first before bonded stake.
+If the validator has self-unbonding stake, then the unbonding stake is slashed first before bonded stake.
 - [delegated](/glossary/#delegated) stake is slashed as second priority when the slashing amount exceeds the amount of self-bonded stake available.
 If the delegator has unbonding stake, then the unbonding stake and bonded stake are slashed _pro rata_ with equal priority.

 In the PAS model self-bonded stake has a different risk profile to delegated stake _because it provides loss absorbing capital in the case of a slashing event_.
 For this reason, Liquid Newton is only minted for delegated stake to ensure validator liquid newton has a uniform risk profile.